johnwilkins/fccAddModule/README.md

 The component name should be the product name or a sub-component of the product.

-The `-s` or `--source` option refers to an existing text file.
-Specifying an existing text file will import the text of the file after the heading.
-The program truncates the first line to trim anchor tags.
-If your file does not have an anchor tag, you should add a carriage return at the first line of the source file.

 The `-d` or `--destination` option is the destination path for the module.
 In Red Hat's Flexible Customer Content (FCC) format, module files often live in a different directory from the `main.adoc` file and assembly files.
 You may override the default with the `-d` or `--destination` option on the command line, or set a new default in the `addModule.conf` configuration file.
 Make sure to add an ending slash (_e.g._, `directory/` not `directory`).

 The `-f` or `--format` option is the file name format.
 The default format is the `fcc` format, which includes a component type and a locale.
 The alternate format is `ocp`, which omits a component type and the locale.